 Enbridge developed an Agricultural Protection Plan ("APP") (Attachment A) to minimize impacts to farmland in Wisconsin.
-Enbridge's APP identifies measures that Enbridge will implement to avoid, mitigate, or provide compensation for agricultural impacts that may result from pipeline construction..
+Enbridge's APP identifies measures that Enbridge will implement to avoid, mitigate, or provide compensation for agricultural impacts that may result from pipeline construction.
+Enbridge is consulting with the Wisconsin Department of Agriculture, Trade, and Consumer Protection ("DATCP") to properly protect and restore agricultural.
 The APP will be implemented to minimize impacts on agricultural lands, and Enbridge will work with each individual landowner regarding construction across and restoration of agricultural land.